Top Biden communications aide has history of sexist Twitter posts

 EXCLUSIVE: Joe Biden's head of strategic communications, Kamau M. Marshall, has repeatedly posted sexist messages on social media over the past decade, beginning with a Christmas Eve 2011 tweet in which he expressed his affection for "power women" – as long as she "know[s] her place" and he can "where [sic] the pants."

 The social media posts are the latest example of a top Biden staffer undercutting the former vice president's public messaging.
-On Friday, Fox News reported that a videographer on the campaign openly called for defunding the police and tweeted a meme mocking officers as worse than "pigs" – even as Biden says he only wants some money "redirected" from police departments.
+On Friday, Fox News reported that a supervising videographer on the campaign, Sara Pearl, openly called for defunding the police and tweeted a meme mocking officers as worse than "pigs" – even as Biden says he only wants some money redirected from police departments.

+Within minutes of this story's publication, Marshall deleted many of the tweets cited in this article, but Fox News retained screenshots.
+The Biden team has declined to offer any comment on the posts by either Marshall and Pearl, and Marshall did not respond to an emailed request for comment prior to this story's publication.

-However, Marshall's posts are from a senior campaign official – and appear to be part of a long-running pattern.
+Unlike Pearl's messages, Marshall's posts are from a senior campaign official – and appear to be part of a long-running pattern.

 In early 2012, Marshall inquired: "Are all women crazy????
 Lol no offense ijs [I'm just saying]."